MAOIs and anaesthesia

 MAOIs and enzyme inhibition

 More recent and reliable data on the effect of MAOIs on metabolic enzymes emanates from the research group of Prof Glen Baker (DSc) whose members have done much work in this area.
 In a more recent paper, they state , of MAOIs:

 None of these inhibitory effects are considered clinically significant at usual therapeutic doses.
 However, in certain situations such as high dose tranylcypromine therapy, or in poor metabolizers of CYP2C19 substrates, clinically significant interactions might occur, particularly when tranylcypromine is co-administered with drugs with a narrow therapeutic index.

-Essentially, this is because none of the ‘irreversible’ MAOIs act as anything other than weak competitive inhibitors that only have significant action in the micromolar range, which is much higher than the concentrations achieved therapeutically.
-Since tranylcypromine only has a half-life of about two hours that makes it improbable that it would maintain concentrations able to cause such interactions for long enough to make even a minor difference to the metabolism of other drugs.
+Essentially, this is because none of the ‘irreversible’ MAOIs act as anything other than weak competitive inhibitors of CYP450 enzymes that only have significant inhibitory action in the micromolar range, which is much higher than the concentrations achieved therapeutically.
+Since tranylcypromine only has a half-life of about two hours, that makes it improbable it would maintain concentrations able to cause such inhibitory interactions for long enough to make even a minor difference to the metabolism of other drugs.

 Much of the misunderstanding that has been promulgated in the literature originates from this old paper by Clark , which, it should be noted, predates the more sophisticated understanding of cytochrome P-450-based drug interactions.
 It only suggested inhibition at concentrations way beyond the concentration achieved therapeutically.

 SRI potency of opioids updated